 - What has been the interplay between regulation and enforcement?

-Background paper by the Superintendencia de Industria y Comercio (SIC) Secretariat • Call for contributions
+Background Note by the Superintendencia de Industria y Comercio (SIC) Secretariat • Call for contributions

 Suggested bibliography (Full bibliography available in the call for contributions)